Will the new finance minister redirect $19 billion from fighter jets to a gender-aware budget?

 Yesterday, Prime Minister Justin Trudeau stated as his rationale for proroguing Parliament: "The Throne Speech we gave eight months ago is no longer relevant to the reality Canadians are living."

 When his government announced several years ago its intention to spend $19 billion on new fighter jets, the deficit was just 5.5 per cent of what it is now.
-As such, it could also be argued that priority is longer relevant (if it ever was) to the reality we are living now.
+As such, it could also be argued that priority is no longer relevant (if it ever was) to the reality we are living now.

 Brent Patterson is a writer and political activist.